Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitational tides

 \subsection{Spin-orbit interactions}

-[H-III:11.2.1] ``A well known gravitational influence is the tidal force of Moon and Sun on Earth.
+\ors[III:11.2.1] ``A well \indexit{gravitational!tide|see{tide}}known \indexit{tide!gravity}gravitational \indexit{spin-orbit coupling}influence is the tidal force of Moon and Sun on Earth.
 [Similar tides occur in other planet-moon systems throughout the Solar System --~and has led to spin-orbit synchronization for most of the major moons~-- and also in binary stars and in star-planet pairs with relatively tight orbits --~more on that below.]
 To calculate the tidal acceleration, let us consider two masses $M$ and $m$ with the distance $R$ between their centers as shown in Figure~\ref{fig:2.1-4}.
 According to Newton's law of gravitation, the mass $m$ feels the gravitational acceleration $a$:

 However, each point of a body with mass $m$ and radius $r$ feels a different gravitational acceleration depending on the effective distance to mass $M$ which ranges from $R-r$ to $R+r$.
 For the two extreme cases we find: